 Crowdcube is an equity crowdfunding platform built to turn your friends, family, fans, and customers into investors.
 They’ll help you set realistic targets, a sensible valuation, an effective pitch, and a well-executed communication plan to unlock Crowdcube’s investor community.

-You’ll launch publicly when your pitch reaches 20% of goal.
-The average pitch reaches their full target in just 22 days.
+You’ll launch publicly when your pitch reaches 20% of the goal you set.
+If that's not enough encouragement, the average pitch reaches its full target in just 22 days.
 At 75% funding, Crowdcube’s legal team will become involved to help complete your round quickly.

 Price: There are no fees for listing your business on Crowdcube.
 You’ll be charged a success fee of 7% on the amount you successfully raise, and payment processing fees also apply.